integrated-earth/integrated-earth.github.io/about.md

 state to determine how brittle and ductile rheology controls the partitioning of deformation and fault interaction within observed plate boundaries.
-Building on the Starting Earth Model and global simulations, globally embedded regional simulations will allow it to determine how rheological and buoyancy variations within the Western USA control observed deformation patterns.
+Building on the Starting Earth Model and global simulations, globally embedded regional simulations will allow us to determine how rheological and buoyancy variations within the Western USA control observed deformation patterns.
 In combination with fully coupled two-phase fluid transport and reactions, the project will